pytorch/serve/CONTRIBUTING.md

     - For large changes make sure to run the [automated benchmark suite](https://github.com/pytorch/serve/tree/master/test/benchmark) which will run the apache bench tests on several configurations of CUDA and EC2 instances
     - If you need more context on a particular issue, please create raise a ticket on [`TorchServe` GH repo](https://github.com/pytorch/serve/issues/new/choose) or connect to [PyTorch's slack channel](https://pytorch.slack.com/)

 Once you finish implementing a feature or bug-fix, please send a Pull Request to https://github.com/pytorch/serve.
-Use this [template](pull_request_template.md) when creating a Pull Request.

 For more non-technical guidance about how to contribute to PyTorch, see the Contributing Guide.